 "In my mind, I got a little example I use whenever I think about ideology and it’s these Scandinavian canoeists who succeeded in taming all the rapids of Scandinavia and they thought they would tackle the whirlpools in the Aaron Rapids here in the United States.
 The death rate was 100 percent.
 A big whirlpool is not something you want to go into and I think the same is true about a really deep ideology."

 For development teams, this means just because you've always followed a specific style or used a specific library that you WON'T change even if it makes sense to do so.
 React is an awesome library and I see so many benefits to using it, but what if that changes?
 Are you so far into the React ideology of web dev that you won't change?

-Once step one has been completed and your data is as compiled as a Java program; the time to make a decision has arrived.
+Once you have completed step one (gather info) and your data is as compiled as a Java program; the time to make a decision has arrived.
 I believe that one of the best ways to base decisions requires having guiding objectives or goals to base it on.

 This first principle thinking of what makes a great team then helps guide you in making decisions that might influence it, like choosing which library to use for unit testing react components.

 The key is to weigh all positions, using evidence to determine which direction influences you're objectives the most.
 One key point to understand - you might have had the right perspective from the beginning, but now you KNOW that you do, so the best decision can be made and EVERYONE feels heard and understands the reasoning behind why you made the decision the way you did.